carefreecherry/SC/README.md

 8. License

 # Features:
-1) Automates the counting of sheet stacks in a manufacturing plant.
+1) Developed a comprehensive preprocessing pipeline to enhance image quality and contrast.
-2) Uses computer vision techniques for accurate sheet count detection.
+2) Utilized a combination of edge detection and line detection to accurately identify sheet boundaries.
-3) User-friendly web interface for uploading images and receiving sheet counts.
+3) Implemented line classification and grouping to ensure precise sheet count calculation.
-4) Optimized for performance to ensure quick responses.
+4) Designed a user-friendly web interface for easy image uploading and result visualization.

 # Prerequisites